dydxprotocol/v4-documentation/pages/governance/slashing_a_validator.md

 ### Example Proposal Json

-Below is an example proposal JSON file to propose a slashing a validator's stake by 0.2.
-After execution the validator will lose 20% of their `tokens_at_infraction_height`.
+Below is an example proposal JSON file to propose a slashing a validator's total bonded tokens (= total stake, which includes both user delegated and self-delegated) by 0.2 at block height 5000.
+In other words:
+* assuming that the proposal passes governance vote
+* assuming that the validator has 1000 total bonded tokens at height 5000
+* once the block height reaches 5000, the validator will lose 200 tokens
 ```json
 {
     "title": "Slash a validator",